top of page

 Allow Time For Adjustment

 Yes, it’s true that every child is different.
-Some may be anxious to getting back to a routine or making a new routine as soon as possible while others will benefit from a break from the regular brick and mortar structure to find their own unique homeschool schedule.
+Some may be anxious to get back to a routine or make a new routine as soon as possible while others will benefit from a break from the regular brick and mortar structure to find their own unique homeschool schedule.
 Be observant and follow your child’s cues.
-This leads me to my next tip …

 Create A Learning Environment, Not A School